 Triodos Bank is also careful not to retrofit its reporting to meet the requirements of benchmarks or initiatives.
 It believes that meaningful sustainable developments that contribute to a fairer economy come from principle-based decision making and not from rule-based compliance and ‘box ticking’.
 By partnering with others, Triodos Bank hopes to co-create new reporting and disclosure approaches to better meet the needs of stakeholders and businesses within a more sustainable economy.
 From this perspective targets and benchmarks are only relevant in the context of a business’ wider purpose; one in which the needs of society, and operating responsibly within planetary limits, sit alongside financial sustainability concerns.

 Triodos Bank has embraced the UN Sustainable Development Goals (SDGs), a universal set of targets and indicators designed to help countries end poverty, protect the planet and ensure prosperity for all as part of a new sustainable development agenda.
 Its stakeholders have asked to position the organisation’s impact in a global framework.
 The SDGs allow the bank to do just that.
-Links connecting Triodos Bank’s activity to the SDGs are made throughout the report as a result.
-It expects to build on these further in the future by, for example, generating SDG reports at project and sector levels, as output from the Impact Prism tool described above.
+Triodos Bank addresses the SDGs in three main ways:

-In addition, Triodos Bank is either a signatory to, or follows, the codes of conducts and (international) conventions below:
+In addition, Triodos Bank is either a signatory to, or follows, the codes of conduct and (international) conventions below:

 - Equator Principles